 Sample questions

-Q. Can you provide updates on the Province’s plans to address the growing needs for seniors lodging in Cochrane?
-What initiatives or funding programs are available to support the development of seniors housing in our community?
+Can you provide updates on the Government of Alberta’s plans to address the growing needs for seniors’ housing in Cochrane?
+What initiatives or funding programs are available to support the development of seniors’ housing in our community?

-Q. How was the Province working to ensure Cochrane can access provincial funding streams for affordable housing projects?
+How is the Government of Alberta working to ensure Cochrane can access provincial funding streams for affordable housing projects?
 Are there any upcoming initiatives or grants available to support the construction of affordable housing units in Cochrane?

-Q. What funding opportunities are available to help Cochrane expand and improve its recreation facilities to meet the needs for our growing population?
-How can the Province support Cochrane in enhancing access to recreational amenities, particularly and underserved areas of the community?
+What funding opportunities are available to help Cochrane expand and improve its recreation facilities to meet the needs of our growing population?
+How can the province support Cochrane in enhancing access to recreational amenities, particularly in the community’s underserved areas?

-Q. What support can the Province offer to assist Cochrane in revitalizing its downtown core and fostering economic growth in the area?
+What support can the Government of Alberta offer to assist Cochrane in revitalizing its downtown core and fostering economic growth in the area?
 Are there any programs or incentives available to encourage private investment in downtown revitalization projects?